Vandana1707/Chatting-Application/README.md

 Easy setup and execution with Java

 # Usage:
-Start the server.
+Start the server

-Launch one or more clients to chat.
+Launch one or more clients to chat

-Ideal for learning Java networking and GUI basics.
+Ideal for learning Java networking and GUI basics